Jack polynomials and orientability generating series of maps: The measure of non-orientability of maps

-Suppose $E$ is a twisted edge of $M$.
-By definition it means that the two edge-sides $s_1$, $s_2$ of $E$ belong to the same face $F$ of $M$ and are in odd position.
-Let us denote $2r$ the size of the face $F$.
-Then after removal of edge $E$, the face $F$ is replaced by a face of size $2(r-1)$; see Figure \ref{fig:twist}.
+Suppose $E$ is a twisted edge of the map $M$.
+By definition, it means that the two edge-sides $s_1$, $s_2$ of $E$ belong to the same face $F$ of the map $M$ and are in an odd position.
+Let us denote by $2r$ the number of the edge-sides of the face $F$.
+Then, after removal of the edge $E$, the face $F$ is replaced by a face with $2(r-1)$ edge-sides; see \cref{fig:twist}.
 The other faces are not modified.